-Payments Due by Period (In millions) Total Less than 1-3 payments 1 year years 3-5 years After 5 years Purchase obligations \$ 636.4 \$ 564.9 \$ 71.2 \$ 0.3 \$
+Payments Due by Period Total Less than 1-3 3-5 After 5 (In millions) pa yments 1 year years years years Purchase obligations \$ 636.4 \$ 564.9 \$ 71.2 \$ 0.3 \$

 Financial Position Outlook

 We are committed to a strong balance sheet and ample liquidity that will enable us to access capital markets throughout the cycle.
 We believe our liquidity continues to exceed the level required to achieve this goal.
 Our capital expenditures can be adjusted and managed to match market demand and activity levels.
 Based on current market conditions and our future expectations, our capital expenditures for 2022 are estimated to be approximately \$230.0 million.
 Projected capital expenditures do not include any contingent capital that may be needed to respond to contract awards.